zbyszekwicher/python-dangerous-dungeon-game/README.md

-This project is presented as is to showcase early architectural design and game logic.
+This project is presented as is.
 If you run the game, you may encounter the following known bugs: